Krispy Kreme Glazed Doughnuts (Copycat)

 • Take the bowl out of the stand mixer and cover with a clean towel to let it rise for 1 hour.

-• When you can push down on the dough and your fingerprint stays you're ready to move on to the next step.
+• Note: When you can push down on the dough and your fingerprint stays you're ready to move on to the next step!

 • Working with half the dough at a time, roll it to ½ inch thick on a floured surface.

-• Dip your doughnut cutter in flour and cut out a dozen doughnuts with each half of the dough and out onto wax paper.
+• Dip your doughnut cutter in flour, cut out a dozen doughnuts from one half of the dough, and place onto wax paper.

 • In a cast iron pan or other deep saucepan, heat the vegetable shortening to 375 degrees.

-• Please use a thermometer to measure the temperature as this is a critical step.
+• Note: Please use a thermometer to measure the temperature as this is a critical step.

 • Fry the doughnuts on each side for 90 seconds.